mgabilo/concept-discovery/README.md

 structures from the parse tree.
 The features (frequency-based word vectors) were then extracted from these minimal clause structures.
 This software is not currently available due to unclear licensing restrictions.
-In addition, the parses of the Wikipedia sentences are also not available.
+In addition, the parse trees of the Wikipedia sentences are also not available.

 ## License